-The total amount you borrow from the bank or lender.
-This is usually the biggest part of the monthly payment.
+This is the total amount you borrow from the bank or lender, and it’s usually the biggest part of the monthly payment.
 When you pay the principal each month, you’re building equity in your home.

 You must pay property taxes to the city or county government.
-Your mortgage lender typically pays your taxes for you.
+Your mortgage lender typically includes these taxes in your payments.

-The amount varies around the country.
+The amounts vary around the country.
 In the Northeast, for example, property taxes can be so high that the monthly payment could exceed the interest and principal payment combined!

 There are two types: homeowners insurance and private mortgage insurance (PMI).
 You can’t purchase your new home without having homeowners insurance, which covers damage to or destruction of your house or property.
-It also has your back if someone gets hurt on your property.
+It also protects you if someone gets hurt on your property.

 PMI is necessary only if you can’t meet the 20 percent down payment threshold set by the banks.
 The added insurance protects the bank if you default, and it could cost you as much as 1.5 percent of the principal every year.

-One of the most interesting aspects of the mortgage payment schedule is its structure.
-With amortization in the mortgage’s early years, interest makes up a bigger part of each monthly payment (front-loading).
-But as the years go by, the principal becomes a large portion of the monthly payment.
+One of the most interesting aspects of the mortgage payment schedule is its structure, including amortization.
+With amortization, in the mortgage’s early years, interest makes up a bigger part of each monthly payment (front-loading) than the principal.
+But as the years go by, the principal becomes a larger portion of the monthly payment than the interest.